15 Treatments for Chronic Fatigue Syndrome (CFS)

 Did it work?

 Prior to starting the treatment, I’d been in pain driving only five miles along the road to the nearest town.
-Needing to drive an hour a day each way in rush hour traffic to get to the treatment centre erroded the benefits.
-I tried to reduce my travel by having two sessions a day but that made my days too long.
-That said, if I could get it locally, I would do it again.
+Needing to drive an hour a day each way in rush hour traffic to get to the treatment centre eroded the benefits.
+I tried to reduce my travel by having two sessions a day, but that made my days too long.
+That said, if you can get it locally, it may be worth trying.

 Get your chronic fatigue journal here